-Like his brothers, he started as a peddler.
-The first directory listing found for Max locates him in Lewiston in 1893, listed as a peddler, boarding at 68 Lincoln, which was Abraham's address.
+Like his brothers, Max started as a peddler.
+The first directory listing found for Max locates him in Lewiston in 1893, listed as a peddler, boarding at 68 Lincoln, which was listed as Abraham's home.
+Abraham had married just 5 months after Max's arrival in 1892.